5 Things to Make with Sauerkraut Other Than a Reuben

 But did you know there are at least 5 other sauerkraut recipes which are just as unique and delicious, if in fact, not better?

 1. Sauerkraut slaw

 Served alongside a good schnitzel or pan-fried fish, the sauerkraut slaw requires only 5 simple ingredients.
 It’s light on the calories but never on taste.

-Recipe: mix together 500g crunchy sauerkraut, 1 small grated carrot, 2 tbsp light flavored oil, 1 tsp sugar, ground pepper.
+Recipe: mix together 500g crunchy sauerkraut, 1 small grated carrot, 2 tbsp light olive oil, 1 tsp sugar or xylitol, ground pepper.
 And voila, sauerslaw is ready!
 Serves 4.
 You can also make it into a Super Slaw with a whole lotta more good for you ingredients!